-One speaker faced the unusual challenge of giving a presentation, while also monitoring his staff’s preparation of food prototypes in a nearby kitchen.
-In a presentation entitled “Pulses–a 21st Century Protein,” Charlie Baggs, President and Executive Chef of Charlie Baggs Culinary Innovations, took a culinary approach on how to utilize pulses in an upscale and modern manner.
+September 3, 2013 – One speaker faced the unusual challenge of giving a presentation, while also monitoring his staff’s preparation of food prototypes in a nearby kitchen.
+In a presentation entitled “Pulses–a 21st Century Protein,” Charlie Baggs, President and Executive Chef of Charlie Baggs Culinary Innovations, took a culinary approach to protein by demonstrating how pulses can be used in an upscale and modern manner.

 Described as an “ancient and abundant, underutilized resource,” pulses are a low-cost source of protein for much of the world’s population.
 Pulses are defined as the seeds from the pods of a leguminous crop, such as beans (kidney, lima and mung, to name only a very few); dry peas (chick, pigeon, black-eyed); and lentils, among others.
 They are a sustainable crop that is easy to cultivate and drought-tolerant, noted Baggs.
 Additionally, pulses are not a typical source of allergens; that makes them a viable alternative for gluten-free applications.
 Nutritionally, besides the 20-25% protein they contain (which can be used in a complementary manner to create complete proteins in vegetarian dishes), they also contribute relatively high levels of iron, magnesium, phosphorus and zinc.
 Additionally, they have a low glycemic index and, thus, can help stabilize blood-glucose levels after consumption.